codarrenvelvindron/Week-Ly/Readme.md

 Please feel free to report any bugs you may find as an issue or via Git Reports.

+Our quotes are all from www.brainyquote.com.
+All quotes are the property of their respective owners.

 Official Page: https://codarren.com/2017/05/week-ly-browser-extension-shows-current-week/

 ## Download